sqlxpert/aws-tag-sched-ops/readme.md

 * There is a header line, an information line, and one line for each operation requested.
 (Tagging is usually a separate operation.)

-* Values are tab-separated (but CloudWatch seems to collapse multiple tabs).
+* Values are tab-separated (but the CloudWatch Console seems to collapse multiple tabs).

 * Columns and standard values: